Studies have shown that we rely heavily on our senses to process information when learning.

 Thus, engaging more than one sense when teaching can help information processing.

-Using multiple senses allows more cognitive connections and associations to be made with a concept.
+Using multiple senses allows more cognitive connections and associations with a concept to happen.

-This means it is more easily accessible to your students as there are more ways the information can be triggered and retrieved from their cognitive learning center.
+This means it is more easily accessible to your students as there are more ways the information is triggered and retrieved from their cognitive learning center.

 Although it might seem obvious, sight is a crucial sense when it comes to learning, especially for visual learners who use this sense the most.

-There is a fine balance between making a resource, for example a work sheet, interesting to children yet not too distracting away from the task.
+There is a delicate balance between making a resource, for example, a worksheet, attractive to children yet not too distracting from the task.

 Use resources that incorporate colors and characters into the work itself.

-Sight tasks can be incredibly memorable tools when used in an effective way- so make sure they are utilized.
+Sight tasks can be incredibly memorable tools when used effectively – so make sure to incorporate them in learning.

 Sound plays a crucial role for everyone in the learning path but particularly for auditory learners.